 The triage officer may well need to seek expert advice about the nature of the condition, including whether it is episodic and the risk to the public if the condition is not managed appropriately.

 If in doubt, the triage officer should err on the side of public protection but should also bear in mind that investigations cause social workers stress and can make health concerns worse.
 Investigations into adverse health are not required or in the public interest if the health condition is being managed safely and appropriately.

 You can read more about health concerns in our health concerns guidance.

 A determination by a regulatory body to the effect that a person’s fitness to practise is impaired

 This is most likely to arise where the social worker holds registration with another UK social work regulator or equivalent overseas body.

 The finding by the body must make some reference to impairment or equivalent.
-Where such a finding is made, then, as with convictions and cautions, the threshold for investigation will invariably be met and the question for triage is primarily about confirming the identity of the social worker.
+Where such a finding is made, then as with convictions and cautions, the threshold for investigation is very likely to be met and the question for the triage officer is primarily about confirming the identity of the social worker.

 Being included by the Disclosure and Barring Service in a barred list or by the Scottish Ministers in the children’s list or the adults’ list

 A person will be on such a list because of serious concerns.
 Such cases will be sufficiently serious to amount to reasonable grounds for investigation of the social worker’s fitness to practise.